csstools/postcss-plugins/experimental/css-has-pseudo/README-POSTCSS.md

 If other plugins are used you need to place these in your config before `postcss-preset-env` or `css-has-pseudo`.

+Please let us know if you have issues with plugins that transform selectors.
+Then we can investigate and maybe fix these.

 ## PostCSS Preset Env

 When you use `postcss-preset-env` you must disable the regular plugin.